theshrikantsherkar/New-Projects/README.md

                 speak('I am sorry sir, this could not be done now...')

         elif 'hello' in query:
-            speak('hello sanu! i am jarvis. how are you?')
+            speak('hello sir! i am jarvis. how are you?')

         elif 'you there' in query:
             speak('always there for you sir!')